-- a.
-Call and examine witnesses for relevant testimony. - b.
-Introduce relevant exhibits or other documents. - c.
-Cross-examine or impeach witnesses who have testified orally on any matter relevant to the issues. - d.
-Otherwise rebut evidence. - e.
-Have a record made of the proceedings. - f.
-Submit a written statement at the close of the hearing. - g.
-Receive the written recommendation of the Hearing Officer or Hearing Committee, including a statement of the basis for the recommendations, upon completion of the hearing.
+i.Call and examine witnesses for relevant testimony.

+ii.Introduce relevant exhibits or other documents.

+- iii.Cross-examine or impeach witnesses who have testified orally on any matter relevant to the issues. - iv.Otherwise rebut evidence.
-The Provider may be called by the Peer Review Committee and/or Credentialing Committee and examined as if under cross-examination.

-2. Course of the Hearing
+v.Have a record made of the proceedings.

-- a.
-Each party may make an oral opening statement. - b.
-The Peer Review Committee and/or Credentialing Committee will call any witnesses and present relevant documentary evidence to support its recommendation. - c.
-The affected Provider may then call any witnesses and present relevant documentary evidence supporting his/her defense. - d.
-The Hearing Committee or Officer has the discretion to vary the course of the hearing, but will afford a full and equal opportunity to all parties for the presentation of material and relevant evidence and for the calling of witnesses. - e.
-The Hearing Committee will be the judge of the relevance and materiality of the evidence offered, and conformity to legal rules of evidence will not be necessary.
-All evidence will be taken in the presence of the entire Hearing Committee and all of the parties, except when agreed to by the parties, or determined by the Hearing Officer.

-3. Use of Exhibits

-- a.
-Exhibits, when offered by either party, may be received into evidence by the Hearing Committee as ruled upon by the Hearing Officer. - b.
-A description of the exhibits in the order received will be made a part of the record.
+- vi.Submit a written statement at the close of the hearing. - vii.Receive the written recommendation of the Hearing Officer or Hearing Committee, including a statement of the basis for the recommendations, upon completion of the hearing. - j.
+The Provider may be called by the Peer Review Committee and/or Credentialing Committee and examined as if under cross-examination. - k.
+Course of the Hearing - i.Each party may make an oral opening statement. - ii.
+The Peer Review Committee and/or Credentialing Committee shall call any witnesses and present relevant documentary evidence to support its recommendation. - iii.
+The affected Provider may then call any witnesses and present relevant documentary evidence supporting his/her defense. - iv.
+The Hearing Committee or Officer has the discretion to vary the course of the hearing, but shall afford a full and equal opportunity to all parties for the presentation of material and relevant evidence and for the calling of witnesses. - v.
+The Hearing Committee shall be the judge of the relevance and materiality of the evidence offered, and conformity to legal rules of evidence shall not be necessary.
+All evidence shall be taken in the presence of the entire Hearing Committee and all of the parties, except when agreed to by the parties, or determined by the Hearing Officer. - l.
+Use of Exhibits - i.Exhibits, when offered by either party, may be received into evidence by the Hearing Committee as ruled upon by the Hearing Officer. - ii.A description of the exhibits in the order received shall be made a part of the record. - m.
+Witnesses - i.Witnesses for each party shall submit to questions or other examination.